Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/1-builtin.rst

 .. code-block:: python

-  from mathics.builtin.base import Builtin
+  from mathics.builtin.base import Builtin, String

   class Hello(Builtin):
-    def apply(self, person, evaluation):
+    def apply(self, person: String, evaluation) -> String:
       "Hello[person_String]"
           return String(f"Hello, {person.get_string_value()}!")

+The parameter *person* has type Mathics *String*.
+Therefore, to use that for use in Python, we need to convert it to a Python value.
+This is done with *person.get_string_value()*.
+And the the return value also needs to be a Mathics *String* so we need to convert the Python string in Python back to a Mathics *String*.

+Previously, since we weren't modifying the Mathics String, no conversions to Python and from Python were needed.

 See `Patterns
 <https://reference.wolfram.com/language/tutorial/Patterns.html>`_ for
-more information about how to specify expressions with patterns in them that you might use in an apply docstring.
+more information about how to specify expressions with patterns in them that you might use in an *apply()* method docstring.